Best Trail Running Cap in India - TheRecreations

 4. The Long-Hair Friendly Option: Ponytail-Slot Trail Cap

 If you have long hair, a normal cap can feel annoying.
 It can ride up or press weirdly at the back of your head.
 A ponytail-slot design fixes that by giving your hair a clean path through the cap.
+For a broader look at cap styles, this guide on UPF 50 cap vs bucket hat for trekking can help you decide what shape fits your route and weather.

 How to Choose the Best Trail Running Cap for Indian Conditions